 When does the right of first refusal apply when selling building land?

-Before the actual start of the sale, the landowner should check whether the so-called pre-emption right applies in his or her case.
-Although this has generally been abolished as of July 1, 2020, land is one of the exceptions.
+Before the actual start of the sale, the landowner should check whether the so-called pre-emption right applies.
+Although this has generally been abolished as of 1 July 2020, land is one of the exceptions.
 However, this is only the case where the land is occupied by another’s building, i.e. where each of the properties (land and house) has a different owner.

-There are still such cases, as the Roman principle of governing land ownership, or superficies solo cedit (the surface gives way to the land, i.e. the building is part of the land), was only restored by the Civil Code in 2014.
+There are still such cases, as the Roman principle of superficies solo cedit (the surface gives way to the land, i.e. the building is part of the land) was only restored by the Civil Code in 2014.
 Until then, it could commonly happen that the land and the building on it were two separate objects, each of which had, and in some cases still has, a different owner.

 The right of pre-emption provides that if, under such a regime, one of the owners decides to sell, he or she is obliged to first offer the property for sale to the owner of the other building.
 In this way, the pre-emption right should help to gradually consolidate all the land and the buildings built on it.
 We have discussed the pre-emption right and its abolition in more detail in one of our previous articles.